 Best Companies is dedicated to protecting all personal data we receive in line with industry standards and best practise.
 All data is only accessible by authorised personnel and Best Companies employees who are all contractually subject to confidentiality.
 We take all reasonable steps to protect information we receive from you from loss, misuse or unauthorised access, disclosure, alteration, and/or destruction.
 We have put in place appropriate physical, technical, and administrative measures to safeguard and secure your information, and make use of privacy-enhancing technologies such as encryption.
 An external auditor conducts an annual vulnerability assessment and penetration test on our systems.
 We also continually monitor our security posture as part of our ongoing risk management strategy.

-To provide the purchased services we use a select number of trusted external service providers (known as Data Processors) for technical data analysis, processing and/or storage offerings.
+To provide the purchased services we use a select number of trusted external service providers.
+These third-party suppliers perform the particular functions described below and are considered sub-processors under applicable data protection laws (“Sub-processors”) for technical data analysis, processing and/or storage offerings.
 These service providers are carefully selected and meet high data protection and security standards.
 We only transfer information that is required for the services offered and we contractually bind them to keep any information we share with them as confidential and to process personal data only according to our instructions.
-The data processors, we use for the provision of the purchased services are situated within the United Kingdom and European Economic Area, and data is not transferred outside of these areas.
-We will continue to monitor new guidance on best practice, GDPR certification and the UK Data Protection Act as they become available.
+The sub-processors, we use for the provision of the purchased services are situated within the United Kingdom and European Economic Area.
+Personal data is not transferred outside of these areas.

 Microsoft Azure and SQL database (Location: United Kingdom) required to host our live websites and to store and process the site files and data.

 Barracuda Networks (Location: United Kingdom) Data from our on-premise server cluster, is replicated securely to the Barracuda data centre to provide our offsite cloud backup.

 Salesforce (Location: European Economic Area) used by Best Companies to maintain business operations, customer relationship management.